"There is nothing in a caterpillar that tells you it is going to be a butterfly." - R.Buckminster-Fuller

 Through touch the parctitioner helps the infant to establish a better self image.
 Building on what is currently possible we help the baby neural system to extract order from chaos.

-An insight of the way that Feldenkrais can help infant development is given by P. Doron Doroftey, a cerebral palsy victim, who describes in his book his experience, whilst here you can see a video of him transfering his learning to children.
+An insight of the way that Feldenkrais can help infant development is given by P. Doron Doroftey, a cerebral palsy victim.

 Another inspiring account of the journey of a parent facing the difficult journey of raising a child with a neurological disability is given here.